Think of a narcissist.

 How To Treat Covert Narcissists When They Display Hurtful Behaviors

 Are covert narcissists evil?
-Not necessarily , but their behaviors can be extremely frustrating, especially if you are spending extra time and effort to be empathetic and hold space for others.
+Not necessarily, but their behaviors can be extremely frustrating, especially if you spend extra time and effort to be empathetic and hold space for others.
 Even if you do try to communicate openly with a narcissist, it’s unlikely that your concerns will be heard or that your opinion will be regarded.
-If you have tried to communicate with someone and your message has gone one ear and out the other, you might be dealing with a narcissist.
+If you have tried to communicate with someone and your message has gone in one ear and out the other, you might be dealing with a narcissist.

-If you find this to be the case, you don’t have to run for the hills immediately.
-Yes, it’s important to maintain a healthy distance and set hard boundaries with someone who could be harmful.
-And do not take their behavior personally – stay above gaslighting and their inability to listen.
+If you find this true, you don’t have to run for the hills immediately.
+It’s important to maintain a healthy distance and set hard boundaries with someone who could be harmful.
+And do not take their behavior personally - stay above gaslighting and their inability to listen.
 If you find that a close friend or family member displays these behaviors, you may want to assist them with seeking help.

 Can Covert Narcissists Change?

-NPD is often present alongside anxiety, depression, and other mental health conditions or personality disorders.
-With talk therapy or other treatments, the person can start to be more empathetic and have more productive and loving relationships with others.
+Narcissistic Personality Disorder, or NPD, is often present alongside anxiety, depression, and other mental health conditions or personality disorders.
+With talk therapy or other treatments, the person can be more empathetic and have more productive and loving relationships with others.